FAQ

 Do you accept more than one student for a given project?

-No. Each project is for one student only.
+No. Each project is for one student only, with the exception of the project in the ASTROFLASH group (2 students).

 What do I get from this?